apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 Servlet specification `6.0.0`.
 This change does impact supported servlet containers such as Apache Tomcat and Undertow, where the minimum supported version is now required to be `10.1.x` and `2.3.x`, accordingly.

-Note that Jetty does not support Servlet specification `6.0.0` yet.
+- Jetty does not support the servlet specification `6.0.0` yet.
 Deployments that use an embedded Jetty servlet container may need to downgrade the version of the Servlet specification manually to `5.0.0`.
 It is likely that this might be sorted out prior to the final GA release by the time Jetty `12` is released.

+- Apache BVal has been replaced with as the primary layer for bean validation.
+The former provides no support for Jakarta APIs, yet.

 <div class="alert alert-info"><strong>Usage Warning</strong><p>Remember that this is a major upgrade and may possibly
 be somewhat disruptive in the beginning.
 While most if not all CAS-specific configuration should remain exactly the same, you may encounter unexpected hiccups and mishaps along the way.
-We recommend that you start early by experimenting with release candidates and/or follow-up snapshots.</p></div>
+We recommend that you start early by experimenting with release candidates and/or follow-up snapshots.
+For additional warranties, please see the project license.</p></div>

+### Testing Strategy

+The collection of end-to-end browser tests based on Puppeteer continue to grow to cover more use cases and scenarios.
+At the moment, total number of jobs stands at approximately `374` distinct scenarios.
+The overall test coverage of the CAS codebase is approximately `94%`.

 ## CAS Intializr UI

-The [CAS Initializr](https://casinit.herokuapp.com/ui) project is now provides a user interface:
+The [CAS Initializr](https://casinit.herokuapp.com/ui) project now provides a user interface:

 <img width="1600" alt="image" src="https://user-images.githubusercontent.com/1205228/205378501-a0e6ad1b-bf81-42ea-8a69-5ad13c0dde39.png">

+Note that CAS Initializr is now updated to support generating projects based on JDK `17` and CAS `v7`.

+## Passwordless Authentication

+A significant amount of work has been done to allow the [passwordless authentication](../authentication/Passwordless-Authentication.html) to support impersonation, via its own token-based traditional flow as well as delegation authentication flows.
+Puppeteer tests are made available to cover quite a number of scenarios and use cases.

 ## Other Stuff

 - Support for OpenID Connect `unmet_authentication_requirements` error code is now available.
 - Email templates and SMS notification messages for [Simple Multifactor Authentication](../mfa/Simple-Multifactor-Authentication.html) now have access to both
   `token` and `tokenWithoutPrefix` variables.
+- Additional options to control [logging stacktraces in summary mode](../logging/Logging.html) are now available.
 - Negative skew values are now supported for SAML2 responses when skew values are defined for SAML2 registered services.
+- Multiple email attribute names can now be specified in the configuration, when locating email addresses for principals.
 - The [Return Allowed](../integration/Attribute-Release-Policy-ReturnAllowed.html) attribute release policy is now able to support inline Groovy scripts.

 ## Library Upgrades